nais/doc/docs/security/auth/idporten/README.md

 # ID-porten

-!!! warning "Availability"
-    This feature is only available in [team namespaces](../../../clusters/team-namespaces.md)

 !!! warning "Forthcoming changes in 2022-2023"
     ID-porten is currently undergoing some [changes](https://docs.digdir.no/oidc_protocol_nye_idporten.html).
 These changes will roll out in 2022-2023.